elimbaum/TrinketPinball/README.md

 Most library components contain *public-facing functions*, intended for use by campers, as well as other advanced-use (but still technically public) functions.

 `void initPinball()` sets up all necessary peripherals.
-It should be called as the first line of `void setup()` in every sketch using the library.
+It must be called as the first line of `void setup()` in every sketch using the library.

 --